 Property-portfolio investors say they agree that vulnerable families should be protected under the current circumstances, but argue that banning evictions “will encourage squatting because it will [also] paralyse the eviction of people without a rental contract or property title who are illegally occupying the property of a large-scale property owner,” according to sources at the Spanish paper El Economista.
 “This leaves property owners defenseless against issues like squatting.”

 Despite the decree’s good intentions to protect vulnerable families from eviction, compensate landlords in bona fide cases, and deny squatters protection from eviction, it’s not hard to see how this new decree will continue to help squatter mafias extort money from owners.

 The eviction ban introduces another bureaucratic procedure that squatter mafias will know how to exploit to their advantage, as they run rings around a plodding administration.
 More bureaucracy means higher costs for owners – more time, energy, and money trying to protect one of their most valuable assets.
 The already high cost of evicting squatters in Spain, and lack of protection from the State, lies at the heart of the extortion racket.
 If squatters get in and make themselves at home, the cost of evicting them through the courts can be ruinous, so you can be forgiven for paying them to leave, which is exactly what they want.
 The eviction ban just puts them in a stronger position, however much the fine print insists it is protecting owners from squatters.

 Keep an eye on your property in Spain

 What is clear is that, now more than ever, owners should keep an eye on their property in Spain to reduce the threat of extortion from squatter mafias.
 Leave them undisturbed for 48 hours, and give them time to make themselves at home in your property, means squatter mafias have you over a barrel.
 If you know what’s going on and react quickly, you have more options.
-At the very least you should have a property-watch system like this one set up in your Spanish property.
+At the very least you should have a property-watch system set up in your Spanish property.